Moby Corse - the ferry with a fin

 As I walk over the lowered stern door and onto the vehicle deck there are no obvious floor markings to direct foot passengers, though everyone seemed to know the drill and where to go - including me.

-I am immediately struck by how clean and well maintained this vehicle deck is - no oil marks or worn paint.
+I'm immediately struck by how clean and well maintained this vehicle deck is - no oily residue, tyre marks or worn paint - first impressions count and I was very impressed.

 The image below was taken in 1978 shortly after entering service - she still looks like new to this day!

-The main ships' reception is located within this deck of cabins - being an internal feature there is no natural light.
-The location of this reception has not altered since this vessel was built in the 1970's, though has obviously been refurbished over the years.
+The main ships' reception is located within this deck of cabins - being an internal feature there's no natural light.
+The location of this reception has not altered since this vessel was introduced in the 1970's, though has obviously been refurbished over the years.

-One notable feature of her original décor/design are the bright orange 1970's hand rails which adorns all public corridors and halls on this deck - all still prominently displayed.
+One notable feature of her original décor/design are the bright orange 1970's style hand rails which adorns all public corridors and halls on this deck - all still prominently displayed and embraced.

 The picture below was taken in 1978 shortly after the ship entered service - note the same hand rails, albeit located elsewhere aboard.

-Whilst we are on the subject other items of this ships' heritage are still evident such as old framed posters within her hallways and, if you look closely and the light is shining in the right place, you can still make out her original engraved emblem on her funnel.
+Whilst we're on the subject, other items of this ships' heritage are still evident such as old framed posters within her hallways and, if you look closely and the light is shining in the right place, you can still make out her original engraved emblem on her funnel.

-Let's go on up one deck to where the passenger facilities are located.
+Let's go up one deck to where the passenger facilities are located.

-With a single wide arcade linking the facilities fore and aft, one would find it very difficult to get lost.
+All passenger amenities are located on a single main deck which makes navigation extremely easy; with a wide arcade linking the facilities fore and aft, one would find it very difficult to get lost.

 Let's start at the front of this main passenger deck and work our way aft.

-At the front of this deck is a large bar/lounge.
-The actual bar is centrally positioned and faces forwards towards a dance floor.
-On my journey a 'pull down' screen was positioned here with movies (foreign language) being projected onto it.
+At the front of this deck is a large bar/lounge with the actual bar being centrally positioned facing forwards towards a dance floor - on my journey a 'pull down' screen was positioned here with movies (foreign language) being projected onto it providing great (free) entertainment for the passengers during the seven hour northbound voyage.

-Sofas and individual tub chairs surround the dance floor and those seated by the port/starboard windows have excellent views of the passing vistas.
-This journey was undertaken during the day time though I can imagine this would be a very social place to spend the evening.
+Sofas and individual tub chairs surround the dance floor and those positioned by the windows have excellent views of the passing vistas.
+This journey was undertaken during the day time, though I can imagine this would be a very social place to spend the evening.

-Admiral Bar is at the forward end of this arcade and offers a remarkable resemblance to a traditional British pub.
+The Admiral Bar is located at the forward end of the aforementioned arcade affording a remarkable resemblance to a traditional British pub.

-The wooden chairs spill out into the arcade to allow passengers to have sea views from the picture windows and also helps to entice passengers to come in and have a drink at the bar.
+The wooden chairs spill out into the arcade to allow passengers to have sea views from the picture windows and also helps to entice passengers to come in and have a drink.

 Large picture windows span the length of this facility making it very bright and airy.

-Strangely every time I arrive to purchase a meal this facility was closed however, peering through the extensive heavy duty industrial shutters a single counter where meals would normally be purchased could be seen.
+Strangely every time I arrive to purchase a meal this facility was closed - perhaps owing to the relatively low passenger numbers however, peering through the heavy duty industrial shutters of the servery, a single counter where meals would normally be purchased could be seen though I cannot comment on the range of meals as no menu was visible.

 In typical Moby Lines fashion children are very well catered for and walking aft we come to the very large playroom with soft padded play equipment.